 In the case of SmarterQueue, they initially experimented with customer waiting lists and word-of-mouth referrals, expanding to sampling monetization models, and A/B testing to increase revenue.

-Over the course of their operations which began in 2015, the business has improved its MRR, taking it from $250 to $40k plus six months later.
+Over the course of its operations which began in 2015, the business has improved its MRR, taking it from $250 to $40k plus six months later.

 Developing Your Own SaaS Growth Strategy #